Break Through Cancer Summit Advances ‘Radical Collaboration’ Among Top Cancer Centers

 Scientists and funders unite to tackle urgent projects across four deadly cancers at annual meeting.

-What might have been competition becomes collaboration.”KIAWAH, SC, UNITED STATES, November 5, 2023 /EINPresswire.com/ -- Today, Break Through Cancer, a collaborative medical research foundation, welcomes over 120 scientists and physicians from five leading cancer centers, as well as representatives from ARPA-H, to its annual Summit, November 5th to 8th in Kiawah, South Carolina.
+What might have been competition becomes collaboration.”KIAWAH, SOUTH CAROLINA, US, November 5, 2023 /EINPresswire.com/ -- Today, Break Through Cancer, a collaborative medical research foundation, welcomes over 120 scientists and physicians from five leading cancer centers, as well as representatives from ARPA-H, to its annual Summit, November 5th to 8th in Kiawah, South Carolina.

 The gathering arrives at an unprecedented moment for oncology, when breakthroughs in genomic technologies, machine learning, and novel therapies provide fundamentally new opportunities to make an impact on previously intractable cancers.